(formerly known as Ocystola leptospila)

 The caterpillars live in galleries of silk, frass, and soil between two joined leaves in leaf litter.
 They pupate in a silk coccoon in amongst the litter.

 The adult moths of this species have pale yellow head, with dark brown colouring the thorax and the basal half of the costa.
-The forewings are pale yellow each with two brown dots near the middle, and a curving brown band at the margin.
-The hindwings are pale brown fading towards the bases.
-Thw wingspan is about 1.5 cms.
+The forewings are pale yellow each with variable dark markings.
+Some have just two brown dots near the middle, and a sometimes broken semi-circular brown arc around, and brown line along, the margin.
+There is variable dark shading along the forewing hind-margin The hindwings are pale brown fading towards the bases.
+The wingspan is about 1.5 cms.

 The species has been found in: